Metaethics: Moral epistemology

 Moral epistemology is the study of moral knowledge.
 It attempts to answer such questions as, "How may moral judgments be supported or defended?" and "Is moral knowledge possible?"

 If one presupposes a cognitivist interpretation of moral sentences, morality is justified by the moralist's knowledge of moral facts, and the theories to justify moral judgements are epistemological theories.
 Most moral epistemologies posit that moral knowledge is somehow possible (including empiricism and moral rationalism), as opposed to moral skepticism.
 Amongst them, there are those who hold that moral knowledge is gained inferentially on the basis of some sort of non-moral epistemic process, as opposed to ethical intuitionism.

 Moral knowledge gained by inference

 Empiricism

 Empiricism is the doctrine that knowledge is gained primarily through observation and experience.
-Meta-ethical theories that imply an empirical epistemology include:
+Metaethical theories that imply an empirical epistemology include: